Will Rhodes

-William Michael Harry Rhodes (born 2 March 1995) is a cricketer who plays for Warwickshire, having formerly played for Yorkshire and for the England Under-19 cricket team.
+William Michael Harry Rhodes (born 2 March 1995) is a cricketer who plays for Durham, having formerly played for Yorkshire, Warwickshire and the England Under-19 cricket team.
 He is an all-rounder.

 Rhodes made both his List A and Twenty20 debuts for Yorkshire during the 2013 English cricket season.
 In the same year, he also made 102 for England Under 19s against the Pakistan Under-19 cricket team.